liferay/liferay-frontend-projects/dxp/environment.md

 ### `NODE_ENV=development`

 `NODE_ENV=development` will force our build tooling to produce development-friendly versions of artifacts.
+See "[Debugging](./debugging.md)" for a discussion of how `NODE_ENV=development` can be used to aid in debugging inside Liferay DXP.

 ### Setting `NODE_ENV` temporarily